PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 #### Main Flow
 ```
 Initialize the network.
+Initialize the agent and its initial wellness state.
+Initialize the schedule for each agent.

 global clock = 00:00, day 1
-global DURATION = 10 days
+global DURATION = 20 days

 Loop:
-    Every agent does one thing (if any) in parallel.
+    Every agent retrieves its current event (if any) in parallel.
     // threads join here

     Every agent updates the state in parallel.